arabdigitalexpression/Mestek/README.md

 - Platform can deployed online or on a dedicated internal server inside your organization.
 - Administrators has a visually statistics for reservations.

-Of course, no platform will serve all organizations need since your needs may be different.
+Of course, no platform will serve all organizations needs since your needs may be different.
 So I'll be adding more soon.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks in advance to all the people who will contribute to expanding this platform!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>